abcnorio/nspawn-aiml/Readme.md

 brctl show
 ```

-If you already have a bridge 'br0' no need to perform the next steps...
+If you already have a bridge `br0` no need to perform the next steps...
+If you do not have a bridge `br0` we proceed with `systemd-networkd`.

 ```bash
 # We work after offical Debian guide for systemd-networkd